 About The Bridge Project

-Every Memorial Day weekend, the Mindful Memorial Day Foundation (MMDF) partners with Armor Down to host Mindful Memorial Day at Arlington Cemetery.
-This year, our ambitious goal is to recruit 878 volunteers to honor each of the 878 soldiers who died in theater since 9/11 and are buried at Arlington.
+Every Memorial Day weekend, the Mindful Memorial Day Foundation (MMDF) partners with Armor Down to host Mindful Memorial Day at Arlington National Cemetery.
+This year, our ambitious goal is to recruit 1,000 volunteers to honor each of the almost 1,000 soldiers who have died in theater since 9/11 and are buried at Arlington.
 We want to honor them with a graveside mindful moment of gratitude.

 This recruitment effort is The Bridge Project, and our main objective is to bring together healers and warriors around the shared practice of mindfulness.

 Why do we call it The Bridge Project?